elaine0628/url-shorten/Readme.md

 # URL Shortener API Documentation

 ## Overview
 This API provides a simple URL shortening service.
 Users can create short URLs that redirect to their original URLs.
-The service includes expiration handling and rate limiting.

 ## Base URL
 ```